What's the "Green Challenge"? Click here.

 Your closet may not be the first place you'd think to look to reduce your CO 2 output.
 But clothing manufacture involves agriculture, industry, and commerce, so our fashion choices make a statement about greenhouse gasses as well as style.

 Chances are that a good portion of what's hanging in your closet is made from cotton.
 The fiber is tough to grow, so cotton farmers use enormous amounts of energy-intensive, CO 2-emitting chemicals and fertilizers.
-To produce one pair of regular cotton jeans takes three-quarters of a pound of fertilizers and pesticides.
+The Organic Trade Association says that producing one pair of regular cotton jeans takes three-quarters of a pound of fertilizers and pesticides.
 Each T-shirt takes one-third of a pound.
 The farming of organic fibers, by contrast, releases less CO 2 into the air and uses 50 percent less energy.
 Cotton, hemp, bamboo, ramie, linen, and silk can all be grown organically.
 (And hemp and bamboo are pretty good for your CO 2 count, even when they're not organic, because they need little if any fertilizer to grow.)
 Organic wool, alpaca, and cashmere are also excellent choices.
 So is lyocell, a textile made from wood pulp.
 Anything in your closet made of nylon, polyester, or acrylic, on the other hand, comes drenched in CO 2-laden petroleum (not literally, but you get the idea).